henley-regatta/henley-regatta.github.io/_posts/2021-04-16-AmIGettingLessFit.md

 ***
 [^1]: I'd love to also correct for things like "average windspeed" and temperature, but the Garmin summaries don't appear to have those included.
 More Research Required.
 [^2]: It's hard to compare between the two charts as they look the same, but if you saw the raw data you'd see there _is_ a difference.
 Just not much of one, given the average climb gradients...
+[^3]: Oops, yesterday.
+Should be in bed now really.
+[^4]: Me, obviously.
+I already have analysis scripts for GPX files that would give me the summary stats I crave.
+But the night is late, and the bulk-export facility looks like a phaff.
+Another time, perhaps.